BREAKING: WIKILEAKS "Suing CNN" - For Calling Him A Pedophile | John Hawkins' Right Wing News

 — New Day (@NewDay) January 4, 2017

-It turns out they are just trying to cover themselves in the case of a lawsuit.
+It turns out they are just trying to cover themselves in case of a lawsuit.
 Typical.

 - Share